hchiam/learning-snowpack/README.md

 ## New notes:

-From scratch: (set up package.json and index.html and then run bash commands)
+From scratch: create a folder, set up package.json with `"start": "snowpack dev"`, and create index.html.
+Then run these CLI commands:

 ```bash
 npm init